hweelin-yeo/Games/README.md

 # Games
-# This is a file containign code for simple, fun games
+# This is a file containing code for simple, fun games